List of To Kill a Mockingbird characters: Bob Ewell

 Robert E. Lee "Bob" Ewell is the main antagonist of To Kill a Mockingbird.
-He has a daughter named Mayella and a younger son named Burris, as well as six other unnamed children.
-He is an alcoholic, poaching game to feed his family because he spends whatever money they legally gain via government "relief checks" on alcohol.
-It is implied, and his left-handedness suggests, that he was the one who abused his daughter Mayella, not Tom Robinson (the African American man accused of doing so).
-It is clear that Tom Robinson was convicted because he is a black man whose accuser is white.
+He has a daughter named Mayella, and a younger son named Burris, as well as six other unnamed children, all of whom are left to fend for themselves.
+The Ewells are the lowest of the low in the white community of Maycomb; regarded as "white trash", they live in a squalid, cramped shack next to the town garbage heap, are uneducated and resort to crime to survive.
+Bob is a violent, racist, unemployed alcoholic who poaches to feed his family because he spends the money the family obtains from government "relief checks" on alcohol, and the local authorities turn a blind eye to his poaching out of pity as they know it is the only way his children will be fed.
+It is implied that he is the one who abused his daughter Mayella, not Tom Robinson (the African American man accused of doing so).
+It is clear in the text that Tom Robinson was convicted because he is a black man whose accuser was white.
 Upon hearing of Tom's death, Ewell is gleeful, gloating about his success.
-After being humiliated at the trial, however, he goes on a quest for revenge, becoming increasingly violent.
-He begins by spitting in Atticus' face, followed by a failed attempt to break into the home of Judge Taylor, then finally menacing Helen, the poor widow of Tom Robinson.
-Ewell later attempts to murder Jem and Scout Finch with a knife to complete his revenge.
-Boo Radley saves Jem and Scout and it is believed that he kills Ewell with the knife.
+After being humiliated at the trial by Atticus however, he goes on a quest for revenge, becoming increasingly violent.
+He begins by spitting in Atticus' face, followed by a failed attempt to break into the home of Judge Taylor.
+He then menaces Helen, the poor widow of Tom Robinson and later attempts to murder Jem and Scout Finch with a knife to complete his revenge.
+Boo Radley saves Jem and Scout and it is implied that Boo kills Ewell with the knife.
 Heck Tate, the sheriff, puts in the official report that Bob Ewell fell on his own knife and died after lying under a tree for 45 minutes.
-Ewell is played by James Anderson in the film.
+Ewell is played by James Anderson in the 1962 film.